zeroc-ice/ice/objective-c/BuildInstructions.md

-# Building Ice for Objective-C on OS X
+# Building Ice for Objective-C on macOS

-This page describes how to build and install Ice for Objective-C from source code on OS X. If you prefer, you can install a [Homebrew][1] package instead.
+This page describes how to build and install Ice for Objective-C from source code on macOS.
+If you prefer, you can install a [Homebrew][1] package instead.

 ## Objective-C Build Requirements

 ### Operating Systems and Compilers

-Ice for Objective-C is currently only supported on OS X, and was extensively tested using the operating system and compiler versions listed for our [supported platforms][2].
+Ice for Objective-C is currently only supported on macOS, and was extensively tested using the operating system and compiler versions listed for our [supported platforms][2].